 This guide is part of a series of how to guides produced by NHS Employers to help promote good practice and offer guidance on a range of workforce practices aimed at achieving workforce productivity efficiencies.
-Aimed at assisting organisations in reducing their expenditure on agency and locum staff, this guidance provides advice to trusts on a range of effective ways to reduce costs through the use of workforce planning, shift systems and maintenance of appropriate staffing levels.
+Aimed at assisting organisations in reducing their expenditure on agency and locum staff, it provides advice to trusts on a range of effective ways to reduce costs through the use of workforce planning, shift systems and maintenance of appropriate staffing levels.

 By making the best possible use of substantive staff, NHS trusts can significantly reduce the requirement to use temporary and agency staff which often represent a significantly more expensive alternative.
 To ensure that the substantive workforce is used as effectively as possible, it is essential to have effective rotas in place that are based on clear and transparent criteria and supported by robust workforce planning.
 When developing rotas there are several key elements that are useful to take into consideration.